unamohq/simple-socket/README.md

     // errors could occur...
   });

-  // close connection and prevent auto reconnects even if autoReconnect option is enabled
+  // close connection and prevent auto reconnections even if autoReconnect option is enabled
   // when you try to send message after manual disconnection, error event is emitted but message is
-  // queued, so you can use
+  // queued, so you can connect socket manually by `connect` method socket.disconnect();
-  socket.disconnect();
 ```